brushfiretech/dev-standards/index.md

 * Id's should __define what the object is and does__ rather than where it appears on the page or in the DOM hierarchy. (e.g. `nav1` rather than `top-nav`)
 * A class name should __describe the behavior that it defines__ rather than where it appears on the page or in the DOM hierarchy. (eg. `news-block` rather than `bottom-info`)

-### Best Practices/Recommendations

 Id’s should be assigned on a “general to specific” basis. e.g., `billing-name-first` shows that this is a field in the domain of the billing address, and then that this is part of the name element in that address, and of that name, this is the first name portion (to differentiate from `shipping-name-first` or `billing-name-last`).

-## Accessibility

-Since there is no way to fully determine what every user of our software will see or experience due to handicaps or other circumstances, it should be our goal to make the experience as accessible as possible for the common tools to help those.
-As such, we should always:

-* use alt text on all images
-* use title attributes on all links

 ## CSS